farsightsec/nmsg/README.md

 directory.
 To rebuild the API documentation, run `make html`.
 This requires Doxygen to be installed.

+The manpage documentation is built using DocBook 5, DocBook XSL, and xsltproc. git checkouts do not include the built manpages, but tarball releases do.
+To build the documentation on Debian systems, the following packages should be
+installed:

+    docbook5-xml docbook-xsl-ns xsltproc

 Building external message modules
 ---------------------------------